 Fancy name but zero searches.
 Which keyword would you choose for your gift section?

-Of course, you would choose the one “Unique Gift Ideas” based on the data.
+Of course, you would choose the “Unique Gift Ideas” based on the data.
 You may not rank number #1 on Google but it’s a lot better than having zero search traffic.

 Plural vs Non-Plural

-What is the difference between a plural and non-plural keyword?
+What is the difference between a plural and a non-plural keyword?
 Wouldn’t you get the same thing?
 Although you are searching for the same thing, you’ll be surprised that there is a slight difference in search volume between the two labels.